jean-pierreBoth/graphembed/README.md

     M.Danisch T.H Hubert Chan and M.Sozio

 The decomposition of the graph in maximally dense groups of nodes is implemented and used to assess the quality of the embeddings in a structural way.
 See module *validation* and the comments on the embedding of the *Orkut* graph where we can use the community data provided with the graph to analyze the behaviour of embedded edge lengths.

-In particular it is shown that embedding of edges internal to a community are consistently smaller than embedded edges crossing a block frontier, see results in [orkut.md](./orkut.md) and examples directory together with a small Rust notebook in [Notebooks](./Notebooks/orkutrs.ipynb)
+In particular it is shown that :
+  - embedding of edges internal to a community are consistently smaller than embedded edges crossing a block frontier.
+  - The transition probabilities of edge from one block to another are similar (low kullback divergence) in the original graph and in the embedded graph.

+  See results in [orkut.md](./orkut.md) and examples directory together with a small Rust notebook in directory [Notebooks](./Notebooks/orkutrs.ipynb)

 ## Some data sets